UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Slurm Workload Manager
-* Slurm, used on Spartan, began development as a collaborative effort primarily by Lawrence Livermore National Laboratory, SchedMD, Linux NetworX, Hewlett-Packard, and Groupe Bull as a Free Software resource manager.
+* Slurm, used on Spartan, began development as a collaborative effort primarily by Lawrence Livermore National Laboratory et al as a free software workload manager.
 As of November 2015, TOP500 list of most powerful computers in the world indicates that Slurm is the workload manager on six of the top ten systems.
 Slurm's design is very modular with about 100 optional plugins.
 * There is a repository for converting PBS to Slurm: https://github.com/bjpop/pbs2Slurm -- *Slide End* --

 -- *Slide* --
 ### Part 3: Job Submission Principles
 * The steps for job submission are (a) setup and launch., (b) monitor., and (c) retrieve results and analyse.
 Jobs are launched from the login node with resource requests and, when the job scheduler decides, run on compute nodes.
-Some directories (e.g.,. user home or project directories) are shared across the entire cluster so output is an accessible place.
+Some directories (e.g., /scratch) are shared across the entire cluster so output is an accessible place.
 * Job scripts are simply resource requests (understood by scheduler), a batch of commands (understood by shell) with output to files.
 -- *Slide End* --